kunalk276/Wakefit-Furniture-Full-stack-Application-Angular-Front-End/README.md

-# Wakefit Furniture E-commerce - Frontend
+# Wakefit Furniture E-commerce -ANGULAR Frontend

 This is the frontend of the Wakefit Furniture E-commerce project, developed using Angular.
 It provides users with the ability to explore furniture products, register, log in, view profiles, and manage their shopping experience.